Unboxed-Software/solana-course/content/token22-in-the-client.md

 ### Check owning program

-When it comes to fetching token accounts, you'll need to know the creating program first, if you don't already have that information.
+When it comes to fetching token accounts, you'll need to know the creating program first.

-When we don't have access to the `TOKEN_PROGRAM_ID` and `TOKEN_2022_PROGRAM_ID`, we can fetch the owning program ID for any mint account.
-We can use that program ID to differentiate between legacy tokens and Token22 tokens.
+When we don't know whether to use `TOKEN_PROGRAM_ID` or `TOKEN_2022_PROGRAM_ID`, we can fetch the owning program ID for any mint account.

 ```ts
 const accountInfo = await connection.getParsedAccountInfo(mintAddress);